ibsmirnov/hsevk/readme.md

 ### friends.json
 Data about VK friendship in JSON format.

+### groups.json
+File contains VK ids of the groups to which students are subscribed

+### groups_info.json
+Basic information about groups. group_id corresponds to id from groups.json. members_count is total number of subscribers, hse_count is number of subscribers who are present in this dataset.
+If is_closed is equal to 1 it means that membership requires confirmation from group's administrators.
+If is_closed is equal to 2 it means that list of group's members is hidden, members_count in this case is equalt to 0.
+There are two types of groups on VK roughly corresponding to Facebook groups and Facebook pages.
+We made no distinction between them in this data set.

 ### graph.png
 Visualization of friendship network.
 4 main clusters correspond to 4 campuses, smaller clusters correspond to different educational programmes, different colors correspond to different years of studies.